 Why would an LP be interested in a GP stake investment?In return for their GP stake investment, LPs receive greater access to the best performing managers, as well as a portion of future management fees—not to mention the potential for appreciation of their equity stake.

 LPs also stand to forge close relationships with a core group of quality firms, potential co-investment and warehouse opportunities, the ability to seed new strategy launches, and possibly receive allocations to otherwise oversubscribed funds.

 What kinds of LPs are typically involved in GP stakes investing?

-What are some factors that GP stakes investors consider before making an investment?
+What key factors do GP stake investors consider before investing?

-From the investor side, there is some concern that the manager receiving a GP stakes investment may change their strategy in a way that maximizes income for the management company, potentially at the expense of underlying investments.
+From the investor side, there is some concern that the manager receiving a GP stakes investment may change their strategy in a way that maximizes income for the management company at the expense of underlying investments.